Open a PDF version to print this topic

 Change your fibre intake

 In the past, people with IBS were told to eat more fibre.
-High-fibre foods include vegetables, fruit, nuts, seeds, legumes (cooked dried beans, peas and lentils), wholegrain breads and cereals.
-But we now know that although this helps some people, it doesn't help everyone.
-For most people with IBS, eating more fibre can help constipation, but having too much fibre, especially wheat bran, can make bloating, wind, diarrhoea and pain worse.
+High-fibre foods include vegetables, fruit, nuts, seeds, wholegrain breads and cereals.
+Also, legumes (cooked dried beans, peas and lentils).
+But we now know that although this helps some people, it does not help everyone.

 Drink plenty of fluid